 Back to sets and monoids, the sets are like the babies from our story: they are simple objects full of unconnected dots.
 The monoids are like adults, forming words and performing actions.
-Each element means something and combines with other elements in some way.
-We have lots of different sets and lots of different monoids, just as for babies and adults, but there are patterns to the behavior of each kind and we put them in different categories.
+In the monoid, each element means something and combines with other elements in some way.
+There are lots of different sets and lots of different monoids, just as there are many babies and many adults, but there are patterns to the behavior of each kind and we put them in different categories.

-Applying free functor $L\taking\Set\to\Mon$ to a set $X$ makes every element $x\in X$ a word, but they combine freely into lists.
-We discussed the free functor in Section \ref{sec:free monoid}; there are no relations between the ``words" in these lists.
-Applying the forgetful functor $R\taking\Mon\to\Set$ is merely forgetting that the elements of the monoid are anything but mere elements of a set.
+Applying free functor $L\taking\Set\to\Mon$ to a set $X$ makes every element $x\in X$ a word, and these words can be strung together to form more complex words.
+(We discussed the free functor in Section \ref{sec:free monoid}.)
+Since a set such as $X$ carries no information about the meaning or structure of its various elements, the free monoid $F(X)$ does not relate different words in any way.
+To apply the forgetful functor $R\taking\Mon\to\Set$ to a monoid, even a structured one, is to simply forget that its elements are anything but mere elements of a set.
 It sends a monoid $(M,1,\star)$ to the set $M$.

-But this is all just ideas.
+The analogy is complete.
+However, this is all just ideas.
 Let's give a definition, then return to our sets, monoids, sounds, and words.

-\begin{definition} Let $\mcA$ and $\mcB$ be categories.
-An {\em adjunction between $\mcA$ and $\mcB$} is a pair of functors
+\begin{definition} Let $\mcB$ and $\mcA$ be categories. \footnote{Throughout this definition, notice that $B$'s come before $A$'s, especially in (\ref{dia:adjunction isomorphism}), which might be confusing.
+It was a stylistic choice to match with the {\bf B}abies and {\bf A}dults discussion above and below this definition.} An {\em adjunction between $\mcB$ and $\mcA$} is a pair of functors